pingcap/docs-cn/upgrade-tidb-using-ansible.md

     mv tidb-ansible tidb-ansible-bak
     ```

 3. Download the tidb-ansible with the tag corresponding to the `latest` version of TiDB.
-For more details, See [Download TiDB-Ansible to the Control Machine](/online-deployment-using-ansible.md#step-3-download-tidb-ansible-to-the-control-machine).
+For more details, See [Download TiDB-Ansible to the control machine](/online-deployment-using-ansible.md#step-3-download-tidb-ansible-to-the-control-machine).
 The default folder name is `tidb-ansible`.

     {{< copyable "shell-regular" >}}